 If you are 30 years old, you will receive 45 more years of future damages than if you are 75 years old.

 How We Determine the Value of an Injury

 We consider our history of settlements for similar injuries, but we also research jury verdicts and verdict amounts permitted after an appeal on the legal research service Westlaw.

 What Would You Pay to Never Have Been Injured?

-Insurance companies never think injuries are as serious as they are but we understand that they are far more serious.
+Insurance companies never think injuries are as serious as they are, but we understand that they are far more serious.
+See a list of injuries that are serious.
 We also consider what your injury would mean to us if we had that injury and how your injuries will affect you when you get older.